-10 The Court in Wainwright acknowledged that exhaustion of remedies and procedural default are questions that that are "to a degree interrelated with one another."
+9 The Court in Wainwright acknowledged that exhaustion of remedies and procedural default are questions that that are "to a degree interrelated with one another."
 Id. at 87.

-The many procedural-default cases that the Court has confronted since Wainwright, respectfully, have continued the "backing and filling" and "historical uncertainties" acknowledged by the Court in Fay v.
-Noia and Wainwright.
-Most recently, the Court's decisions in Martinez and Trevino have created great confusion and uncertainty.
-Cf., Bohnert, Wrestling with Equity: Identifiable Trends as the Federal Courts Grapple with the Practical Significance of Martinez v.
+Courts Grapple with the Practical Significance of Martinez v.
 Ryan & Trevino v.
 Thaler, 43 Hofstra L. Rev. 945, 950 (2015)("Thus far, the federal courts appear to be vexed by what standard to use for assessing Martinez/Trevino arguments.")

 In its Petition, the State of Ohio outlines the current division among the Courts of Appeals regarding federal habeas review in the wake of the Court's recent decisions in Martinez, Trevino, and Davila.
 The State's solution to the current conflict appears to involve further delineation (in the favor of the several States) of the Procedural Default Doctrine.
-Given the opportunity, Mr. White would assert, instead, that there is a better way for the federal courts to decide Section 2254 cases.
-The federal courts should simply, directly, and exclusively follow the statute passed by Congress.
-For that reason, should the Court decide to grant the State's Petition, it should also grant Mr. White's Conditional Cross-Petition.
-With Mr. White's Question Presented, the parties can directly address, and the Court can decide, whether Congress' statutory scheme is now, particularly after the AEDPA, sufficiently comprehensive to be the exclusive basis for federal habeas review of State-court criminal cases.
+Given the opportunity, Mr. White would assert, instead, that there is a better way for the federal courts to decide Section 2254 cases: simply, directly, and exclusively follow the statute passed by Congress.
+For that reason, should the Court decide to grant the State's petition, it should grant Mr. White's cross-petition.
+With Mr. White's question presented, the parties can directly address, and the Court can decide, whether Congress' statutory scheme is now, particularly after the AEDPA, sufficiently comprehensive to be the exclusive basis for federal habeas review of State-court criminal cases.

-Application of Section 2254 to Mr. White's case
+27 Application of Section 2254 to Mr. White's case